nnngrach/AnyGIS_file_generator/README.md

-# AnyGIS File generatoer
+# AnyGIS File generator

 This is a supporting utility for MacOS to generate some files by database information.
-It can create web-pages, unstallation scripts and online-map source files for Locus, GuruMaps, Osmand and OruxMaps applications.
+It can create web-pages, installation scripts and online-map source files for Locus, GuruMaps, Osmand and OruxMaps applications.

 ![](/img/screenshot.png)